How To Clean Dirty Car Seat Belts Without Destroying Them

 Dirty car seat belts are a nightmare.
-Many car detailers avoid cleaning them because they don’t want to take risks of seat belts falling apart in the case of an accident.
+Many car detailers avoid cleaning them because they don’t want to take the risk of seat belts falling apart in the case of an accident.
 However, there’s always the right way to do it.
-Today, I decided to show you how you can safely clean dirty car seat belts without destroying them.
+Today, I decided to show you how you can clean dirty car seat belts without destroying them.

-To safely clean dirty car seat belts, you should:
+To clean dirty car seat belts, you should:

 - Pull the seat belt all the way out and lock it with a clip